 - To broaden ASHA sponsored professional education opportunities, including aligning with the Speech/Resonance Disorders topic area for the annual ASHA Convention and providing ongoing web chats and presentations at the Schools Conference and other professionally related venues and activities.

-- To disseminate timely information concerning research, clinical activities, meetings, and educational opportunities related to craniofacial and velopharyngeal disorders through the SIG 5 Online Community and regularly scheduled issues of SIG 5 Perspectives.
+- To disseminate timely information concerning research, clinical activities, meetings, and educational opportunities related to craniofacial and velopharyngeal disorders through the SIG 5 Online Community and Perspectives.

 - Craniofacial anomalies/cleft palate and related structural disorders